alpacahq/user-docs/content/alpaca-works-with/tradingview.md

 {{< /safe-html >}}

 If you are not logged in, you will be prompted to log in.
 After you have logged in, you will need to close the pop-up window and retry step 4 (click the **CONTINUE** button from TradingView chart Trade panel).

+### Step 6: Enjoy Trading
+Alpaca on TradingView supports many features including:

+- all basic order types (market, limit, stop, stop limit)
+- bracket orders (take profiet and stop loss)
+- all the time-in-force (day, gtc, opg, ioc, fok, cls)
+- margin and short selling
+- real time synchronization of open orders and positions
+- visualize entry price on the chart while holding positions

+Please note the following is not supported currently.

+- orders for extended hours
+- trailing stop

+If you are interested in TradingView automation using the alerts and webhook, watch this community tutorial.

+{{< youtube TKAo_Z-hzQs >}}